writethedocs/www/docs/conf/na/2016/news/announcing-presentations.md

 The event last year in Prague so much fun, we've decided to hold our European conference there again this year.
-Come talk docs with us again in Prague, Czech Republic, September 18-20.
+Come talk docs with us again in **Prague, Czech Republic, September 18-20**.

 It will be another great event in a wonderful European city.
 We'll be announcing more details in the coming months,